IanPeake/FatMaxxer/README.md

 - secondary Y axis (0-10):
   - blue trace: artifacts (%)

-## Audio/notification updates ##
+## Audio / notification (wearable) updates ##
-Provides audio and/or notifications (configurable) for ⍺1 and other selected features, adjusted to work rate.
+Reports ⍺1 and other features via audio and/or notifications (configurable), adjusting to work rate:

-Updates ⍺1 at HR above a hardcoded threshold, and RMSSD otherwise.
+*Audio updates* report ⍺1 at HR above a hardcoded threshold, and RMSSD otherwise.
 Reports artifacts above a hardcoded threshold, or at higher intensity.
-Ongoing notification is sent whenever ⍺1 is recalculated.
-Audio updates are more frequent at higher intensities.
-Audible WAV sample (click) on dropped artifact.
+Audio updates are more frequent at higher work rates.
+Audible warning (click) is played on dropped artifact.

-The notification title provides ⍺1 and artifacts dropped (%).
-This provides as a basic way to view output on a wearable.
-Some Garmin devices show notification titles, including during activities (see photo above).
+*Notifications:* A notification update is sent whenever ⍺1 is recalculated.
+Notification title provides ⍺1 and artifacts dropped (%).
+This provides as a basic way to view output on a wearable (see photo above).
+Some Garmin devices show notification titles during activities (see photo above).

 ## Logs ##
-Log file is output to "external" storage; may not work on Android versions later than 9ish.
+Log files are recorded to external storage and available for export via the Androd ShareSheet.
   - rr.log as per HRV Logger format
-- artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space)
+  - artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space) Output to "external" storage; may not work on Android versions later than 9-ish.

 ## Known issues / limitations ##
 - _Needless to say, I will not be held responsible for any app malfunction which causes you to overtrain!_
-- Use a more generic method to "share" the log files with other apps through Android API
 - GraphView plotter is quirky and could be replaced
-- Android may pause the app unpredictably.
-Interacting with the app regularly seems to help.
+- Android may pause (kill) the app unpredictably.
+Enable the "Leave screen on" option, check on the app regularly, and avoid using other apps while in use.
-  The newly-implemented ongoing notification and option to keep screen on may help to resolve the issue
-- Support for ongoing notifications seems patchy on some devices
 - Audio update period should not need to be customized; it should be detectable from metrics like ⍺1---it's an objective measure of effort, after all
 - UI cleanup to show battery, demote RMSSD, remove ugly status line
 - features.csv does not output SDNN